MileHacker Logo

 Documentaries and Films About the Destination

-• Search for documentaries or films on the Xi River, Pearl River Delta, Guangxi's history, or southern Chinese culture.
+• Search for documentaries or movies on the Xi River, Pearl River Delta, Guangxi's history, or southern Chinese culture.

 • These visual resources offer context and inspiration.

-• Look for travelogues highlighting unique aspects of southern China.
+• Look for travelogues highlighting unique aspects of the south of China.

 • Skillshare courses on travel filmmaking might deepen your experience.